Satancito/InsaneEmscripten/README.md

 - Generated module is located in `./Bin/Module`.

 ### Parameters
-- ***NoMinifyJsFiles***  Allows skipping minify js files located in `./Js`.
+- ***NoMinifyJsFiles*** Optional.
+Allows skipping minify js files located in `./Js`.
 - ***ReleaseMode*** Optional.
 Apply Release configuration instead of Debug configuration.

 ## Run WebAssembly module
 Command `./X-Run.ps1 [-NoLaunchBrowser]` or `./X-Run.ps1 -Emrun [-NoLaunchBrowser] `
-Starts an Emscripten Emrun web server for project files and launchs `./index.html` file on browser.
+Starts an Emscripten Emrun web server for serve project files and launchs `./index.html` file on browser.
 This server type is not compatible with ES6 modules(*.mjs).

 Command `./X-Run.ps1 -BrowserNode [-NoLaunchBrowser]`
 Starts a web server in NodeJs runtime for serve project files and launchs `./index.html` file on browser.
 ES6(*.mjs) or normal js(*.js) modules are compatible.